Table of Contents

-As important as the robots are in surgery, Ai is quickly adapting to the human needs of surgery.
+As important as the robots are in surgery, AI is quickly adapting to the human needs of surgery.

-Recently, Synaptive conducted a user testing for a surgical Robot called Modus V. Modus V is a fully automated bot that is being tested to be used by neurosurgeons.
-The Modus V is equipped with a state of the art software and an Ai that is a machine learning pro.
+Synaptive conducted user testing for a surgical Robot called Modus V. Modus V is a fully automated bot that is being tested to be used by neurosurgeons.
+The Modus V is equipped with a state of the art software and an AI that is a machine learning pro.
 The team had to get down to UX 101 for the testing of Modus V and understand the problems faced by the surgeons in order to offer viable solutions.
 The positioning of the camera, automating the surgery through a mechanical arm, and providing the surgeons with the much-needed accuracy; all of this was the result of applying basic UX principles to complex surgery.

 Surgical robot and design

 Surgical robots are not only designed to assist with complex surgeries but are also being tested to conduct automated surgeries through AI and machine learning.
-The Children’s National Medical Center in Washington recently tested a supervised robot conducting an automated soft tissue surgery.
+The Children’s National Medical Center in Washington recently tested a supervised robot conducting automated soft tissue surgery.
 The results were phenomenal and the results of the surgery were shown to be better than a human surgeon.

 The project lead on the Smart-Tissue Autonomous Robot (STAR) states that the benefit of completely automated robots is well worth the investment.
-He notes that the availability of the right surgeons during emergencies will not hamper the quality of a surgery if automated robots become the norm for surgeries.
-Given that medical mistakes are known to be the third highest cause of death in the USA, automation seems to reduce the burden on human surgeons to be perfect all the time.
+He notes that the availability of the right surgeons during emergencies will not hamper the quality of surgery if automated robots become the norm for surgeries.
+Given that medical mistakes are known to be the third-highest cause of death in the USA, automation seems to reduce the burden on human surgeons to be perfect all the time.

 These surgical robots are now being designed with specific surgeries and techniques in mind, testing the surgeons for the requirements as well as the issues faced during the actual process of surgery.

 The design of the AI is as important as the design of the robot itself.
 The program that allows the robot to be unsupervised or partially supervised needs to be very, very well designed due to the stakes at hand.
-In case of the automated surgery in STAR, the robot makes the decision of where sutures should go, based on vision and pressure.
+In the case of the automated surgery in STAR, the robot makes the decision of where sutures should go, based on vision and pressure.
 This is arguably more accurate than any human surgeon could manage and is only possible due to the strong program that enables the robot.

 The interest in robotic surgery is rising and the reason is not simply novelty or success rates.
-There are various benefits which have been recorded through the recent testing and research that has been undertaken.
+There are various benefits that have been recorded through the recent testing and research that has been undertaken.

 Automated robots are not humans, they learn through patterns and duplicate results immaculately.
 This completely takes away the risk of human error associated with surgery.
 This possibility in itself makes this technology worth exploring and expanding.
 Additionally, semi-assisted systems like the Da Vinci surgical system, which have been in use for around a decade in the surgical space, have proven to be one of the safest, minimally invasive ways to conduct surgery.

-The benefits of surgical robots are abundant and evident, however, there are feasibility issues which can be worked upon with good UX practices.
+The benefits of surgical robots are abundant and evident, however, there are feasibility issues that can be worked upon with good UX practices.
 Even so, the evolution of UX in healthcare has resulted in the simplification of complex surgery and lower mortality rates already.